-According to the MSDG protocol \cite{lu2023neuron} and TTA protocol \cite{li2024bi}, our study uses four different datasets as source domains to train the offline model, with another dataset serving as the target domain to evaluate the performance of our method. \cref{tabel: HR Estimation} shows that DL-based algorithms generally outperform traditional methods across datasets, particularly on the VIPL and V4V datasets, which indicates the greater potential of DL methods in more complex scenarios.
-Besides, the results of specifically designed DG algorithms show general improvement (e.g. NEST, HSRD) for better generalization.
-However, it is important to note that the performance of some TTA methods decreases (such as TENT, SAR), which might be attributed to these methods being originally developed for classification tasks, not regression tasks.
-Meanwhile, TTA methods specifically designed for rPPG tasks (such as Bi-TTA) perform well in rPPG tasks.
-Despite this, our proposed CiCi achieves better results than all other algorithms across these five datasets.
-Notably, the CiCi method shows a more significant improvement on the VIPL dataset, which might be due to its less stable frame rate and greater temporal inconsistencies, leading to later model convergence under STTI rules and influences from GDC.
-In contrast, on more stable datasets like V4V, the gradient control strategy intervenes earlier, affecting the inconsistency prior to convergence.
-This indicates that CiCi will outperform other methods in real-world environments with device instability more noticeably.
+According to the MSDG protocol \cite{lu2023neuron} and TTA protocol \cite{li2024bi} in rPPG task, our study used four different datasets as source domains to train the offline model, with another dataset serving as the target domain to evaluate the performance of our method.
+Tab. \ref{tabel: HR Estimation} showed that DL-based algorithms generally outperformed traditional methods across datasets, particularly on the VIPL and V4V datasets, which indicates the greater potential of DL methods in more complex scenarios.
+Besides, the results of specifically designed DG algorithms showed general improvement (e.g. NEST, HSRD) for better generalization.
+However, it is important to note that the performance of some TTA methods was worse (such as TENT and SAR) compared with some DG methods (e.g. NEST, HSRD), which might be attributed to the fact that these methods were originally developed for classification tasks, not regression tasks (here, we refer to the implementation of Bi-TTA, where HR values between 40 and 160 in the frequency domain are divided into 121 categories in order to convert the task into a classification problem).
+At the same time, TTA methods specifically designed for rPPG tasks (such as Bi-TTA) performed well in rPPG tasks.
+Despite this, our proposed CiCi achieved better results than all other algorithms across these five datasets.
+Notably, the CiCi method showed a significant better performance on the VIPL dataset compared to that on other datasets, which might be due to the less stable frame rate and greater temporal inconsistencies on the VIPL dataset, making the STTI rules more effective in capturing specific characteristics.
+In contrast, on more stable datasets such as V4V, where temporal inconsistency is minimal and frequency domain consistency is more pronounced, gradient conflicts were more likely to be exist, leading to smaller performance gains.
+This indicates that CiCi can outperform other methods in real-world environments with more noticeable device instability.